tinted-theming/tinty/README.md

   hook = "tinty info %n"
   ```

-- `%o` - Name of the command operation that is running the hook, eg:
+- `%o` - Name of the command operation that is running the hook, e.g.:
   `apply` or `init`.

   This can be useful for saving system resources and only running